 Checklist for Home-Schooled Students:

-- Basic scholarship application completed online.
+- Complete the basic scholarship application online.

 NOTE: Application for government financial aid is available at www.fafsa.gov.
 All students applying for need-based scholarships MUST complete this form.